 One of the best things about running is that you don’t need to stockpile equipment in order to do it.
 All you really need is a pair of shoes and somewhere to run.

 But a treadmill is one of those bits of equipment that a runner can get a huge benefit from.
-There are options for every kind of runner, from luxury machines to those under $1000.
+There are options for every kind of runner and every kind of budget, from luxury machines to those under $1000.

-Today, though, we’ll be looking at the best compact treadmills that you can fit into and move around small spaces easily.
+Today, we’ll be looking at the best compact treadmills.
+Our personal spaces are often cramped, so having a treadmill you can fit into and move around small spaces easily is a common priority.
 If you live in an apartment and are likely to be moving a treadmill around by yourself, then these are the types you should be looking at.

 Coming in at number one is the Horizon T101.
 It features a super quiet motor, a 55-inch deck, and unique 3-zone cushioning to protect your joints as much as possible.